Hybrid management in Exchange hybrid deployments

 Exchange Management Shell The Exchange Management Shell is a Windows PowerShell-based command-line interface.

 The Exchange admin center

 The EAC enables you to perform many deployment tasks and most common day-to-day administrative tasks on both the on-premises Exchange servers and the Exchange Online organization.
-It's installed by default on every Exchange 2013 server.
+It's installed by default on every Exchange 2013 or newer server.
 In addition, because it's a web-based management console, you can also access it by using a web browser on other computers in your network or via the Internet by using the ECP virtual directory URL.

 You access the Exchange Online organization in the EAC by selecting the Office 365 cross-premises navigation tab.
 The cross-premises navigation allows you to easily switch between your Exchange Online and your on-premises Exchange organizations.
 If you've configured a hybrid deployment, selecting the Office 365 tab allows you to manage the Exchange Online organization and recipient objects.
 If you don't have an Exchange Online organization, selecting the Office 365 link will direct you to the Office 365 sign-up page.

 For more information about the EAC, see Exchange Administration Center.

 The Exchange Management Shell enables you to perform any task that the EAC does and some additional tasks that can only be performed in the Exchange Management Shell.
 The Exchange Management Shell is a collection of Windows PowerShell scripts and cmdlets that are installed on a computer when the Exchange management tools are installed.
 These scripts and cmdlets are only loaded when you open the Exchange Management Shell using the Exchange Management Shell icon.
 If you open Windows PowerShell directly, the Exchange scripts and cmdlets aren't loaded and you won't be able to manage your on-premises organization.